zhangshd/MOFSNN/docs/01_data_processing.md

 6. **Data Analysis**:
    - Computes statistics about atom counts and structure properties
    - Records these statistics in the log files

-7. **Data Merging**:
-   - Combines features with property data
-   - Creates a final CSV file with all necessary information for ML models

 The script automatically checks if any step has already been completed to avoid redundant processing, making it efficient for repeated runs.